Tips and Tactics – part 5

 Once you identify a leaking rivet, put a small permanent marker dab on it and remove the floor to locate the loose rivet.
 This job takes two people to accomplish, so find a friend.
 Who ever has the best access to the rivet will hit it with a decent size ball peen hammer while the other person holds a heavy hammer head against the same rivet on the opposite side.
 We used a nice two- pound heavy hammer with a flat head but a heavy ball peen hammer pressed tightly against the rivet will do.
 Just tap the rivet a couple of times and flatten it gently.
 This will tighten the rivet and stop the leak without replacing the rivet.
 If you hammer the rivet too much, the leak will become worse as the rivet will split and lose its holding power.
 Small boats and car toppers can be taken off the trailer and placed against a building or support to make the repairs easier.
 Larger boats can be shifted on the trailer to gain access to rivets impacted by the trailer frame.

 Do not attempt to over work the rivet on either side of the hull.
 Too much peening will flatten out the rivet material, weakening the rivet.
 This will force you to drill the rivet out and replace it.
-Always wear hearing protection when you peen rivets.
+Always wear hearing protection, gloves and safety glasses when you peen rivets.

 Many fishermen drown when wearing chest waders.
 Make sure you have a substantial belt cinched tightly around your waist to prevent water from filling your waders in case of a slip or fall.
 Just as bad and just as deadly are hip waders.
 They don’t cinch up well and as soon as any wader starts to fill, the water forces the air in your boot to your feet.
 This tips your feet up making it difficult to right yourself and you are head down and drowning.